Ramón Verea

 4) Entertainment according to my tastes and inclinations.

-On 5 July, 1878, Verea applied, and on 10 September, 1878, he received a U.S. patent №207918 for his machine.
-It seems, he manufactured also two prototypes, one of them sent together with the patent application to the US Patent Office, and second, which the same year (1878) was exposed and won a gold medal of the Exposición Mundial de Inventos de Cuba in Matanzas, Cuba.
+On 5 July 1878, Verea applied, and on 10 September 1878, he received a U.S. patent №207918 for his machine.
+It seems, he manufactured also two prototypes, one of them sent together with the patent application to the US Patent Office, and the second, which the same year (1878) was exposed and won a gold medal of the Exposición Mundial de Inventos de Cuba in Matanzas, Cuba.

 The advanced calculating machine of Verea didn’t remain unnoticed.
 Soon many newspapers like New York Herald, Scientific American, Le Courrier, Las Novedades, published articles about the machine.
 In the Scientific American, Vol. 39, Nr.
 16 of October 1878, the message was short: Mr. Ramon Verea, of New York City, has patented an improved Calculating Machine.
 This ingenious machine is capable of rapidly performing addition, subtraction, multiplication, and division.
 The details of its construction cannot be properly described without engravings

-In the New York Herald article (later preprinted in other newspapers, like Morning Journal and Courier, New Haven, Conn., April 13, 1881) the machine of Verea was described in more details (see below):
+In the New York Herald article (later reprinted in other newspapers, like Morning Journal and Courier, New Haven, Conn., April 13, 1881) the machine of Verea was described in more detail (see below):

 Multiplication by Machinery.